ACTi Cameras How to Use Dynamic DNS - NVR IPCAMERA SECURITY

 As a result, NVR can always find the IP camera regardless of frequently changing IP address of the camera.
 Since there are so many public DDNS Services available for free, the PPPoE-based connection is really a good and low-cost solution for single-camera sites.

-Although the theoretical explanation might be clear by now, you might still want to know the step-by-step procedure of how to set up the PPPoE together with DDNS support.
+Although the theoretical explanation might be clear by now, you might still want to know the step-by-step procedure of set up the PPPoE together with DDNS support.